 Barbiturate withdrawal is on par with that of benzodiazepines.
 Due to the striking similarities, many of the barbiturate withdrawal symptoms mirror those of benzos.
 The severity of the barbiturate withdrawal varies from person to person, and every case is as unique as the individual struggling with the barbiturate addiction.

 Barbiturate withdrawal symptoms may manifest in a physical or psychological way.
 This means that the discomfort occurs both on an actual physical level and negatively impacts the emotional well-being of the barbiturate addict.

 Despite each case being unique, there are some pretty basic and common barbiturate withdrawal symptoms you or a loved one may encounter.
-Some of the more frequently experienced barbiturate withdrawal symptoms are:

 These are just a few of the variety of different withdrawal symptoms associated with barbiturate addiction.
 There is no cookie-cutter manifestation of these symptoms and everyone’s experience may differ.
 The one thing that is clear, though is the danger associated with barbiturate withdrawal.
 Some of the aforementioned withdrawal symptoms can cause permanent damage and even death in the most serious cases.
 Because of this, it’s urgent that you understand barbiturate withdrawal and obtain proper treatment in order to ensure your safety.

 So, if you believe you or a loved one may be suffering from a barbiturate addiction, the next question is how long do barbiturate withdrawals last exactly?
 Understanding the timeline associated with barbiturate withdrawal is important so that you know exactly what to expect and when to expect it.

 There are a number of key factors that go in to determining both the severity and length of your barbiturate withdrawal.